-Moss Adams conducted this performance audit in accordance with Generally Accepted Government Auditing Standards (GAGAS), as outlined in our Agreement.
+Moss Adams conducted this performance audit in accordance with Generally Accepted Government Auditing Standards (GAGAS), as outlined in our agreement.
 These standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and audit results based on our audit objectives.
 The scope of this engagement is outlined in the body of our report.
-This report was developed based on information from our review of 2016 Measure B records for fiscal year 2019-2020.
+This report was developed based on information from our review of 2016 Measure B records.

-We appreciate the opportunity to help you monitor and continuously improve your oversight or program performance.
+We appreciate the opportunity to help you monitor and continuously improve your oversight of program performance.
 Please do not hesitate to contact me if you have any questions or need further assistance regarding this important matter.